Question about Morning Blessings

 Answer

-The Shulchan Aruch wrote that it is not customary as stated in the Gemara, but rather to say all the blessings together after washing hands.
-See the sources.
+The Shulchan Aruch wrote that it is not customary to do as stated in the Gemara, but rather one should recite together all the blessings after washing hands.

 Source